Tip #942: Three Steps to Trainer Credibility

 Trainers who have experience and are able to give real life stories and examples have immediate credibility.

-However, less seasoned or experienced (and often younger) trainers can still be credible if they have relevant education or have researched what more experienced and respected individuals have determined.
+However, less seasoned or experienced (and often younger) trainers can still be credible.
+This is true if they have relevant education or have researched determinations of more experienced and respected individuals.

 In such cases, the trainers need to speak with confidence about what they know rather than be apologetic about the experience they don’t have.